I started listening to the radio before I was in grade school.

-Those two and half minute miracles I was buying from the record store were just distant memories as I plowed headlong into the King Biscuit Flour Hour, The Hearts of Space, and New Sounds on WNYC.
-At about at the end of my radio listening career the Schickele Mix was a favorite.
+Those two and half minute miracles I was buying from the record store were just distant memories as I plowed headlong into the new acoustical territories of the King Biscuit Flour Hour, The Hearts of Space, and New Sounds on WNYC.

-Those days may be long gone, but the memories they constructed in that universe in my head will always be there.
+Those days may be long gone, but the memories they constructed in my young psyche will always be there.

 Yes, that was an epic, sonic journey from the top of the refrigerator to Schickele Mix.
 It is a journey I cherish to this moment.